SimonO7/Minute-Math-Quiz/README.md

 https://youtu.be/g09e1biivY4

 ### Description:
-A math quiz game created with Javascript, based on a math quiz called Hot pencils or Mad Minute, used by many elementary school teachers for teaching students typically in grades 1-5 to build basic math knowledge.

-The goal of this game is simple: answer as many randomly generated math questions correctly as you can in one minute.
+A math quiz game created with Javascript.
+It is inspired from a math quiz called Hot pencils or Mad Minute, used by many elementary school teachers for teaching students basically math knowlesge, typically in grades 1-5.
+The goal of this game is to answer as many simple math questions correctly as you can within one minute, without assistance from electronic devices like calculators.
+This game is all about training your mental math skills!

 ### How to play:
 1. Choose the operations and level of difficulty.